kowainik/relude/README.md

 > **NOTE:** if you use [`summoner`](https://github.com/kowainik/summoner) to generate your Haskell project,
 > this tool can automatically create such a structure for you when you specify the custom prelude.

-If you want to use e.g. `Relude.Extra.Enum`, you need to list it (and potentially other modules, like `Relude.Unsafe`) under the `mixins` field as well, like this:
+If you want to use a module that `relude` does not export by default (e.g. `Relude.Extra.Enum`, `Relude.Unsafe`) , you need to list it under the `mixins` field as well, like this:

 ```cabal
   mixins: base hiding (Prelude)
         , relude (Relude as Prelude, Relude.Extra.Enum)
 ```

-If you want to bring into scope all `Extra.*` modules, you can add only `Relude.Extra` module to `mixins`, and later you can import all extra functions and data types from `Relude.Extra`.
+If you want to import all `Extra.*` modules, you can add just the `Relude.Extra` module to `mixins`, and later you can import all extra functions and data types from `Relude.Extra`.
 This is the easiest way to bring all safe functions from `relude` to your project.